RoadTrain/noesis-plugins/README.md

 Place DLL files under plugins directory into your Noesis plugins directory.

-Built using Visual Studion 2010, so vs2010redist is a must.
+Built using Visual Studio 2010, so vs2010redist is a must.